adamhorden/Infrastructure-Projects/electrics.md

 Notes, do we need to put copper pipe on the in/out and earth bond this to the main earth feed?

+*Adam D. Horden - earthing to be discussed after initial testing under BS7671 and measurements taken to determine earthing requirements.*

 Class room
 ==========